 Corrugated metal roofing panels offer a great solution for sheds and other garden structures.

 Corrugated roofing is easy to spot because of its distinctive form; it's a thin sheet that contains a symmetrical pattern of alternating ridges and grooves.
 Most corrugated roofing comes in sheet form, but large shingles are available from some manufacturers.
-This type of roofing can be made from steel, polycarbonate or an asphalt-fiberglass composite.
-It's more appropriate for agricultural and commercial buildings and for small sheds than it is for houses.
 One important advantage with corrugated roofing is that it can be fastened down over an existing shingled roof without removing the original roofing material.

 Because any flat roof is inherently prone to leaking, it’s important to hire our skilled installers when considering installing, repairing or replacing a flat roof.